 The EGI Marketplace prototype

-This section depicts how a customer can access the EGI Marketplace, login, discovery services, select service options and related attributes, and submit orders with illustrative screenshots.
+This section depicts how a customer can access the EGI Marketplace, login, discover services, select service options and related attributes, and submit orders with illustrative screenshots.

 The content is based on the PrestaShop prototype, as PrestaShop is the chosen technology to create a production instance of the Marketplace.